Coolcumber/inpladesys/README.md

 * the length of segments is predefined: 7 words
 * Euclidean distance is used
 * k-means clustering is used with a predefined number of authors (*n*=3 for task 3)
+#### Simple model with weighted features
+* the same set of features as in *Simple model*
+* features are weighted by minimizing the weighted sum of *per-class variance averaged across all classes* and maximizing the *class-centroid variance*, where a class centroid is the *per-class average of features*
+* everything else as in *Simple model*
 #### Model 1